chrissarmstrong/seeking-manifold/content/Running Thoughts/Model Evolution by Natural Selection?.md

 >
 >Give me well-reasoned arguments *against* this line of thinking.
 They could be arguments that for some reason we are not creating the conditions for evolution by natural selection in AIs, or arguments that the Lewontin conditions do not apply to this situation, or arguments that the Lewontin conditions are somehow not correct, or arguments that evolution by natural selection somehow does not apply to AI systems, or other arguments altogether.

 I won't post the LLM responses here (I encourage you to try it), but I did get some interesting ones.
-They were articulate and thoughtful, albeit not completely convincing.
+They were articulate and thoughtful, albeit not terribly convincing.

-But most interesting of all is the fact that my inclination was to ask AIs about this situation in the first place!
+Perhaps most interesting is the fact that my inclination was to ask AIs about this situation in the first place!

 [^1]: Although the resources needed for pretraining are decreasing pretty quickly.
 It may be that in a few years it is within reach to pretrain your own rather large model from scratch.